epplerc/ESPresso32/README.md

 Weight   | 2A98| x/-| Weight| Weight in g
 Espresso weight   | d0dac8e6-cf56-4e0c-9823-0aed58dc9bfe|  x/-| The weight in g of espresso| Espresso time  | 6e980e27-b771-485a-8396-42f1dab56506|  x/-| Time|

+## Known Issues

+### Espresso time is stop to early
+Depending from your setuo this can happen if you use a light espresso cup like a thermoglass in combination with vibrations from the pump.
+A simple fix is to use a heavy espresso cup.
+If this is not possible you need to play around with the the threshold on the **messure_espresso()** function.
+In future maby this wil configurable from the app.

 ## License